db-ok/SofleChocWireless/docs/build_guide_choc_wireless.md

 LEDs are placed on the back of the PCB.
 The lens should point up through the PCB so they shine into the bottom of the switch.
 One leg will have a diagonal cut.
 This cut leg should be aligned with the triangular marking on the PCB.

-To solder: tin one pad, place the LED and hold using tweezers, apply heat to the leg until the solder melts and the LED is flush with the board.
+To solder: First, use a lower temperature setting to solder the RGB LEDs.
+I use 270C, but some use lower, some use higher.
+Tin one pad, place the LED and hold using tweezers, apply heat to the leg until the solder melts and the LED is flush with the board.
 Now the remaining legs can be soldered without the component moving.
 The LEDs are sensitive to heat.
 Let the LED cool between soldering each leg.
 Use the lowest heat needed for your solder.

 The LEDs are wired in one long chain.
 If one LED is not working, inspect the connections for that LED and the LED preceeding it.
 Sometimes just the output of a LED is damaged.
 The full chain does not need to be installed if you want to test a partially built board.
 The top inner-most LED closest to the top of the microcontroller is the first one in the chain, and they snake around the board, going down first, then back up on the next column, etc.